Nanos1/Acceleration-of-training-of-collaborative_filtering-on-FPGAs/README.md

 # Acceleration-of-training-of-collaborative_filtering-on-FPGAs
-Acceleration of training of collaborative filtering algorithms, using the programming model HLS for FPGAs
+My thesis is about the Acceleration of training of collaborative filtering algorithms, using the programming model HLS for FPGAs for Electrical and Computer Engineering at the National Technical University of Athens.